hubblecommerce/hubble-frontend-pwa/README.md

 If you want to use a production ready version, please refer to the latest stable 1.x version.

+## Documentation
+Run `npm run docs:dev` to see the developer documentation.
+It can be found in `/docs`.

 ## Roadmap
 - [x] An open source project
 - [x] Installable as a Nuxt.js Module (compatible with Nuxt 3)